 Current investment opportunities in the sector include the following:

-Projects related to efficient operations & network management for improving logistics including development of Transport Nagars and Logistic Hubs, enabling seamless inter-state traffic movement, improved public transportation etc.
+- Projects related to efficient operations & network management for improving logistics including the development of Transport Nagars and Logistic Hubs, enabling seamless inter-state traffic movement, improved public transportation, etc.

-'Bharatmala Project' (yet to be formally launched) is a new highways development programme that has been recently identified as a premier, long-term, initiative.
+- 'Bharatmala Project' (yet to be formally launched) is a new highway development programme that has been recently identified as a premier, long-term, initiative.